hbc/knowledgebase/faq/contributing_to_knowledegebase.md

 ### Annotate issues and pull requests with existing labels

-* Please add all of the appropriate labels to tag an issue or a pull request being submitted based on the following questions:
+* Please add all of the appropriate labels to tag an issue or a pull request being submitted based on the following guidelines:

-### Is this information you would like to add to the knowledgebase or is it an internal feature request for the develeopers?
+ ** Adding information to the knowledgebase: `docs`

-Tag options (must choose one): `docs` or `feature request`
+ ** Iternal feature request for the developers: `feature request`

 ### Which major category (Level 1) does this fall under?